Overview of forecasting and replenishment for assemblies

 On the Replenishment page, select Variants using the top left-hand side menu.
 You can then filter the report by parent assemblies.

-Once you’ve found the variant, click the “Details” icon, then click into the Bundles & Production tab to see a summary of the connected Assemblies, along with stock and replenishment needs driven by connected Assemblies.
+Once you’ve found the variant, click the arrow icon to open the Details page, then on the Summary tab, view a summary of the connected assemblies, along with stock and replenishment needs driven by connected assemblies.

-You can then return to the Replenishment & Forecast tab to see how the replenishment requirements of assemblies impact the stock of their component variants.
+You can then return to the Replenishment tab to see how the replenishment requirements of assemblies impact the stock of their component variants.

 Note: In this example, components are not sold individually, so replenishment is driven solely by the replenishment recommendations of connected assemblies.
 When components are sold on their own, forecasted sales of components are considered as well as the stock required for assemblies when calculating replenishment.